tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/Activities/01-Stu_Trading_Functions/README.md

 It's time to start thinking about your new algorithmic trading application!

-To begin visualizing the process, think about what the correct order of the below functions should be and why.
+To begin visualizing the process for the trading framework, think about what the correct order of the below functions should be and why.

 ## Instructions